hetznercloud/terraform-provider-hcloud/docs/resources/zone_rrset.md

   Provides a Hetzner Cloud Zone Resource Record Set (RRSet) resource.
   This can be used to create, modify, and delete Zone RRSets.
   See the Zone RRSets API documentation https://docs.hetzner.cloud/reference/cloud#zone-rrsets for more details.
+  RRSets of type TXT:
+  The format of TXT records must consist of one or many quoted strings of 255 characters.
+  A helper function to format TXT record is available at provider::hcloud::txt_record.
+  See the examples for more details.
   RRSets of type SOA:
   SOA records are created or deleted by the Hetzner Cloud API when creating or deleting the parent Zone, therefor this Terraform resource will: